 16When the five lords of the Philistines had seen it, they returned to Ekron the same day.

-19He struck of the men of Beth-shemesh because they had looked into the ark of Yahweh, he struck 70 men of the people; and the people mourned because Yahweh had struck the people with a great slaughter.
+19He struck of the men of Beth-shemesh because they had looked into the ark of Yahweh, he struck 70 men of the people;a and the people mourned because Yahweh had struck the people with a great slaughter.

-3Then Samuel spoke to all the house of Israel, saying, “If you do return to Yahweh with all your heart, then put away the foreign gods and the Ashtaroth from among you and direct your hearts to Yahweh and serve him only, and he will deliver you out of the hand of the Philistines.”
+3Then Samuel spoke to all the house of Israel, saying, “If you are returning to Yahweh with all your heart, remove the foreign gods and the Ashtaroth from among you and direct your hearts to Yahweh and serve him only, and he will deliver you out of the hand of the Philistines.”

 4Then the children of Israel removed the Baals and the Ashtaroth and served Yahweh only.

-5Samuel said, “Gather all Israel to Mizpah and I will pray for you to Yahweh.”
+5Then Samuel said, “Gather all Israel to Mizpah and I will pray to Yahweh for you.”

 6So they gathered together to Mizpah and drew water and poured it out before Yahweh, and they fasted on that day and said there, “We have sinned against Yahweh.”
-And Samuel judged the children of Israel in Mizpah.
+And Samuel judged the children of Israel at Mizpah.

 7When the Philistines heard that the children of Israel were gathered together at Mizpah, the lords of the Philistines went up against Israel.
 When the children of Israel heard it, they were afraid of the Philistines.

-9Samuel took a suckling lamb and offered it for a whole burnt offering to Yahweh, and Samuel cried out to Yahweh for Israel; and Yahweh answered him.
+9And Samuel took a nursing lamb and offered it for a whole burnt offering to Yahweh, and Samuel cried out to Yahweh for Israel, and Yahweh answered him.

 15Samuel judged Israel all the days of his life.